maartenba/maartenba.github.io/_posts/2017-08-01-building-a-scheduled-cache-updater-in-aspnet-core-2.markdown

 This same approach is taken in various other places of the application.
 Twice a day, we fetch the list of employees for some other functionality.
 We have a few other occasions, but they all share one pattern: a simple background fetch of data, moving it outside of the request path.

 Then earlier this week, I saw [Steve Gordon blogged about using `IHostedService` in ASP.NET Core 2.0](https://www.stevejgordon.co.uk/asp-net-core-2-ihostedservice), and I noticed this was potentially the same.
-Except: I find it *way* to cumbersome.
+Except: I find it *way* too cumbersome.
 Yes, it's a more powerful way of handling this type of background work, but look at that Kotlin sample above!
 It's short, simple, clean.
 So I thought of working on a system that would be more similar to the Kotlin approach above.
 Well, Spring approach actually - except for the `fun` in writing code (we *never* heard that joke before ;-)) the above sample will work in pretty much any Spring application.

 Before we dive in, please read [Steve's post about using `IHostedService` in ASP.NET Core 2.0](https://www.stevejgordon.co.uk/asp-net-core-2-ihostedservice).
 I'll wait right here.